 Exclusions are exceptionally rare and only occur if all other options have been explored.
 A child may be excluded from the nursery if they present a danger to themselves or others both physically or emotionally.
-The Nursery will always exhaust all forms of intervention first including:
+The Nursery will always exhaust all forms of intervention first including;

 - Behaviour logs,

 - Behaviour Plans with support and rewards for the child,

 - Meetings with parents or carers,

-- Support from specialist professionals,
+- Support from specialist professionals.

-- Support from Children's Services or other outside groups with parental consent,